HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

 These changes have led to the SaaS vendors offering "self-hosting" options to web owners.
 This leads to more content being delivered over the first party domain instead of the vendor's domain.
 When this happens, it's up to the web owner to either deliver the content over a CDN or directly from their hosting infrastructure.

-While we observed CDN adoption across different types of content, we will not look at this data a bit different below.
+While we observed CDN adoption across different types of content, we will look at this data a bit different below.

-{# TODO: I don't get what - "we will not look at this data a bit different below" means exactly #}

 {{ figure_markup(
   image="cdn-usage-ranking-desktop.png",